isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Bitter Gourd.md

 	<p>This vine does best in <a href="/page-index/horticulture-techniques/gauging-light">full sun gardens with a minimum of 6 hours of direct sunlight</a>.
 This plant can also grow with 4-5 hours of direct sunlight and at least 6 hours of indirect sunlight but will produce less fruits.</p>
 	<p>Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
 The plant can be grown in smaller pots about 20cm deep, but growth will be slower and the plant will produce less fruit. </p>
 	<p>As a fast-growing vine, this plant needs a sturdy <a href="/page-index/hardscapes/trellises">trellis</a> to scramble on.
 Because the fruits hang down, it is ideal for arch-shaped trellises.</p>
 	<p>As with all members of the melon family, this plant is <a href="/page-index/biodiversity/pollinators/">bee-pollinated</a> and produces male and female flowers.
-To encourage the formation of more fruits, it is best to have at least 3 separate plants growing in the same area to have both male and female flowers available, and to have <a href="/page-index/glossary/biodiversity-attracting-plants/">bee-attracting plants</a> within the garden to encourage pollination.</p>
+To encourage the formation of more fruits, it is best to have at least 3 separate plants growing in the same area to have both male and female flowers available.
+Also, include <a href="/page-index/glossary/biodiversity-attracting-plants/">bee-attracting plants</a> within the garden to encourage pollination.</p>
 	<br>
 </section>